 Miramar is a larger medium-sized city located in the state of Florida.
 With a population of 137,132 people and 16 constituent neighborhoods, Miramar is the 14th largest community in Florida.

-Miramar is a decidedly white-collar city, with fully 85.50% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Miramar is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Miramar who work in sales jobs (15.20%), office and administrative support (14.79%), and management occupations (11.19%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Miramar is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Miramar is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Miramar who work in office and administrative support (14.60%), sales jobs (13.90%), and management occupations (12.44%).

 Also of interest is that Miramar has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Miramar citizens is substantially higher than the typical US community, as 31.01% of adults in Miramar have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Miramar citizens is substantially higher than the typical US community, as 31.84% of adults in Miramar have at least a bachelor's degree.

 The most common language spoken in Miramar is English.
 Other important languages spoken here include Spanish and French Creole.